Public Access to University Information

 - Academic awards received and degrees received

 If you are a currently enrolled student, you have the right to suppress this information.
 To suppress your directory information, update your personal information online.
 Once logged in, select Directory Suppression from the drop-down menu.
 Once a suppression is initiated, it will remain until you request its removal.
-Contact the Office of the Registrar for assistance if needed.
+Contact One Stop Student Services for assistance if needed.

 Granting access to third parties